saturnlighting/literature-review/README.md

 # Introduction

--   Cycling benefits
+-   Active travel benefits

--   Why aren’t more people cycling?

--   One of the main barriers: lack of (segregated) cycleways – > investment in recent years

--   But what about nonlinear infrastructure?

--   There is research suggesting that darkness influences negatively cycling uptake.
+-   Research suggests darkness influences negatively active travel uptake.
 Potential gaps:

-    -   To what extent darkness influences negatively cycling uptake?
+    -   To what extent darkness influences negatively active travel uptake?

-    -   Is this influence equally applicable to all groups of cyclists?
+    -   Is this negative influence equally applicable to all groups?
-        Women more sensitive to dark spaces when cycling than men (Xie and Spinney 2018).
+        Women more sensitive to dark spaces when walking and cycling than men (Xie and Spinney 2018).

     -   Is this negative influence of darkness due to fear of suffering a road collision or another type of threat (crime)?
-How does this relate with the previous question?

-    -   If darkness influences cycling levels, what type of road lighting would be the most suitable to increase cycling uptake?
+    -   If darkness influences negatively active travel uptake, what type of road lighting would be the most suitable to avoid this influence?

 <!-- Papers that include darkness as a perceived barrier to cycling [@pearson_adults_2022]:  -->
 <!-- @abasahl_gender_2018, -->